Hareinjay/Python-with-ARP/README.md

 	python Network Scanner.py -t 192.168.1.0/24

-*This code will be developed in the near future with a SQLite database to store the scanned information and to display the information to the user with a help of a web framework.
+*This code will be developed in the near future with a SQLite database to store all the scanned information and to display the information to the user with a help of a web framework.